One Size Fits No-One

 Lean Software Development.
 While Waterfall borrows from risk management techniques in the construction industry, Lean Software Development applies the principles from Lean Manufacturing, which was developed at Toyota in the last century.
 Lean takes the view that the biggest risk in manufacturing is from waste, where waste is inventory, over-production, work-in-progress, time spent waiting or defects in production.
 Applying this approach to software means minimising work-in-progress, frequent releases and continuous improvement.

-[Project Management Body Of Knowledge (PMBoK)(https://en.wikipedia.org/wiki/Project_Management_Body_of_Knowledge).
+Project Management Body Of Knowledge (PMBoK).
 This is a formalisation of traditional project management practice.
 It prescribes best practices for managing scope, schedule, resources, communications, dependencies, stakeholders etc. on a project.
-Although “risk” is seen as a separate entity to be managed, all of the above areas are sources of risk within a project, as we will see in Part 4.
+Although "risk" is seen as a separate entity to be managed, all of the above areas are sources of risk within a project.

-Scrum.
-Is a popular Agile methodology.
-Arguably, it is less “extreme” than Extreme Programming, as it promotes a limited set, more achievable set of agile practices, such as frequent releases, daily meetings, a product owner and retrospectives.
-This simplicity arguably makes it simpler to learn and adapt to and probably contributes to Scrum’s popularity over XP.
+Scrum is a popular Agile methodology.
+Arguably, it is less "extreme" than Extreme Programming, as it promotes a limited, more achievable set of agile practices, such as frequent releases, daily meetings, a product owner and retrospectives.
+This simplicity arguably makes it simpler to learn and adapt to and probably contributes to Scrum's popularity over XP.

 DevOps.
 Many software systems struggle at the boundary between "in development" and "in production".
 DevOps is an acknowledgement of this, and is about more closely aligning the feedback loops between the developers and the production system.
 It champions activities such as continuous deployment, automated releases and automated monitoring.